CozyLaptop/Crypto-BSC-Explorer/README.md

 # Crypto-Wallet-Explorer
 This is a test Dapp (decentralized application) that works with MetaMask.
 It utilizes the Bootstrap framework for the frontend, and web3.js for the logic.
-Tehcnically, the blockchain is the backend and database.
+The blockchain is the backend and database.

 - Click "Connect to Wallet".
 This will prompt MetaMask for your signature (basically a login)
 - Upon success, the Dapp will show you a shorthand version of your wallet address.